 Mabon within Wicca and other forms of Neopaganism, is the Sabbath (festivity) corresponding to the Autumn Equinox.
 It is one of the eight most important celebrations within Wicca, having a very important role within the Wheel of the Year.

 Mabon is the time of harvest therefore, it represents the perfect balance between the Light (the day) and the Darkness (the night).
-It is usually held around September 22-23 in the northern hemisphere (March 21 in the southern hemisphere).

 The term Mabon was coined by the Neopagan poet and academic Aidan Kelly in the 70s.
 Anthropologically, there are some indications that indicate the possibility that the Celtic people celebrated the Autumn Equinox.
 Mabon is also known as Alban Elfed in Druidry and Paganism.